bleach86/Garlicoin/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [GarlicoinTalk](https://garlicointalk.io/) forums.
+* Discuss on the [TuxcoinTalk](https://tuxcointalk.io/) forums.
-* Discuss general Garlicoin development on #garlicoin-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=garlicoin-dev).
+* Discuss general Tuxcoin development on #tuxcoin-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=tuxcoin-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)